UWFlow/flow-android/README.md

 This project uses the [Gradle build system](http://www.gradle.org).

-The following instructions are tested for Intellij on Mac OS X.
+The following instructions are tested for Intellij on Mac OS X and Windows:

 1. Ensure you have
    [the latest Android SDKs and build tools installed](https://developer.android.com/sdk/index.html).